 Furthermore, Canadians should not have to ask for bilingual services, since the law states these rights are “actively given.”
 Even if the officer was not bilingual, he could have called and dispatched a French-speaking officer to explain the charges legally.
 In the case of the charged lawyer, he claimed officers should be bilingual.

 However, not every province in Canada is bound by bilingual rights.
-Some provinces, such as Alberta, have ruled in favor of traffic officers, despite motorists arguing that they were not served in their minority language.
+Some provinces, such as Alberta, have ruled in favour of traffic officers, despite motorists arguing that they were not served in their minority language.
 Very often, these cases are appealed and sometimes go to the Supreme Court, as one CBC Radio show details.

 The same rights that could overwhelm other minority language speakers in Canada could someday affect you too.
 Laws are put in place to protect you and ensure you that you: